 The logic of the camera path between keyframes, also known as a transition, is processed by a formula that controls the location and speed.
 The camera path can follow either a Cartesian or geodesic route.
 Cartesian is the transition path as if you were following a course over a flat, rectangular map.
 Geodesic is based on a spherical globe.
 All newly created keyframes are set to follow a Cartesian path type by default.
-If you have a keyframe camera path that does not obey the path you expect, you can change it using the Animation Properties pane.
+If you have a keyframe camera path that does not follow the path you expect, you can change it in the Animation Properties pane.
 The effects of a geodesic or Cartesian route are most pronounced at the poles.
 For example, an aircraft would require a geodesic path to maintain a direct route as it passes over the North Pole.

-In the images below, you can compare how the paths generated will differ if you are working in a global view versus a map or local scene.
+In the images below, you can compare how the generated paths will differ if you are working in a global view versus a map or local scene.
 The dashed line represents the geodesic path and the solid line represents the Cartesian path.

 - Click a keyframe from the Keyframe Gallery in the Animation Timeline pane.